-Consider the benefits of offshore banking, which can offer international financial services for expats and companies in the United Kingdom.
+Consider the benefits of offshore banking, which can offer international financial services for expats and companies based in the UK.

 Introduction to offshore banking